swat-ds/datasets/README.md

 ## Swarthmore Phoenix OCR

 OCR text extracted from scanned PDFs of Swarthmore College's newspaper, *The Phoenix* from 1993-02-26 to 2011-04-28, a total of 399 issues.
-The digital archive from which these were drawn is [available here](http://triptych.brynmawr.edu/cdm/landingpage/collection/SC_Phoenix).
+These were drawn from the [Tricollege Images & Manuscripts Digital Collection](http://triptych.brynmawr.edu/cdm/landingpage/collection/SC_Phoenix).